segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/refiner/index.md

 This source is maintained by Refiner.
 For any issues with the source, please [contact Refiner Support](mailto:contact@refiner.io).

 > success ""
-> **Good to know**: This page is about the Leanplum Segment source, which sends data _into_ Segment.
-There's also a page about the [Leanplum Segment destination](https://segment.com/docs/connections/destinations/catalog/leanplum/), which receives data from Segment!
+> **Good to know**: This page is about the Refiner Segment source, which sends data _into_ Segment.
+There's also a page about the [Refiner Segment destination](https://segment.com/docs/connections/destinations/catalog/refiner/), which receives data from Segment!

 ## Getting Started